Download your Free Guide

 Even if you have thoroughly researched the destination and the airline company guarantees vegan food will be ready, one of the most useful tips is to pack your own vegan snacks too.

-Consider bringing a trail mix containing nuts, legumes, dried fruit, seeds, and other foodstuffs.
+Consider bringing vegan-friendly road trip foods that contain a trail mix containing nuts, legumes, dried fruit, seeds, and other foodstuffs.

 Things like curry powder, salt, olive oil, and brown rice are also nice-to-have throughout your travels.